hiimbach/Face-Classification-Package/README.md

 ## How to setup

-Model weights can be download with: `pip3 install dvc[gdrive]==2.9.2 && dvc pull`.
+Model weights can be download with: `pip install dvc && dvc pull`.
 Ask me if your google drive account does not have access to the weights folder yet

 ### Local development
 - Make sure to have mamba installed